Contents

 Tomorrow morning the two of us make our Exodus from the Bahamas as we leave for a 3-4 day passage to either North Carolina or Virginia, depending on the weather and our stamina.
 I am excited to bring Exodus north to meet our family and friends.
 I can't say I'm looking forward to the passage, but I believe I am ready.
 It's all part of the adventure.
 Got to climb that mountain to appreciate the view.

-Commissioning Exodus
+Commissioning Exodus (By Ronna)

 April 8, 2023